-- 1. ENDORSE the results of Community Engagement as per the Community Engagement Report, Attachment 1. - 2.
-NOTE the City of Kalamunda Community Directory, as per Attachment 2. - 3.
-ENDORSE the proposal to develop a Community Inclusion Plan which will include deliverables related to the Disability Access and Inclusion Plan, the Age Friendly Plan, Social Inclusion and Kalamunda Connected Active Citizenship Plan.
+- 1. Endorse the results of Community engagement as per the Community engagement report, Attachment 1. - 2.
+Note the Community directory, as per Attachment 2. - 3.
+Endorse the Officer proposal to develop a community inclusion plan which will include deliverables related to the Disability Access and Inclusion Plan, the Age Friendly Plan, Social Inclusion and Kalamunda Connected Active Citizenship plan.